Business.gov.nl

 What type of support can you get?

-This support may be in the form of:
+You can get support in the form of:

 • a business start-up credit or business planning and development credit